trisulnsm/dinodoc/trisuldocs/docs/ug/cg/ckey.md

 # Custom Key Monitors

-Custom Key Monitors allow you to monitor a set of items in real time, irrespective of whether they show up in the toppers list or not.
+Custom Key Monitors allow you to monitor a set of key items in real time, irrespective of whether they show up in the toppers list or not.
 You can think of them as subset of a counter group that is “special” to you.
 For example, the IP (Hosts counter group) 192.168.14.16 is our internal